cmccomb/rust-automl/README.md

 | `gui`     | Adds a method for running a live demo GUI of a model through [`eframe`](https://crates.io/crates/eframe). |

 ## Capabilities
-Currently this crate only has AutoML features for regression and classification.
-This includes the following models:
 - Feature Engineering
   - PCA
   - Interaction terms